 Medical Editor: John P. Cunha, DO, FACOEP

-Cleocin Vaginal Ovules (clindamycin phosphate vaginal suppositories) is used to treat vaginal infections caused by bacteria.
-It is an antibiotic.
-Common side effects include mild nausea or stomach pain, constipation, gas, vaginal itching, discharge, or pain, changes in your menstrual periods, or mild skin rash or itching.
+Cleocin Vaginal Ovules (clindamycin phosphate vaginal suppositories) is an antibiotic used to treat vaginal infections caused by bacteria.
+Common side effects of Cleocin Vaginal Ovules include:

 The recommended dose is one Cleocin Vaginal Ovule (containing clindamycin phosphate equivalent to 100 mg clindamycin per 2.5 g suppository) intravaginally per day, preferably at bedtime, for 3 consecutive days.
 Other drugs may affect Cleocin Vaginal Ovules.
 Tell your doctor all medications and supplements you use.
 Cleocin Vaginal Ovules is not expected to be harmful to a fetus.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.
 Cleocin Vaginal Ovules may contain mineral oil, which can weaken the latex rubber in a condom, causing it to break, and an unintended pregnancy could result.
 Avoid using a condom as a birth control method while you are using Cleocin vaginal and for at least 72 hours (3 days) after treatment ends.
 Clindamycin vaginal can pass into breast milk and may harm a nursing baby.
 Breastfeeding while using this medication is not recommended.